make-all/tuya-local/README.md

 Although this is documented in the BLE lock documentation from Tuya, Zigbee and WiFi locks often use the same naming for datapoints, which may be compatible with this scheme.

+## Using IR/RF blasters

+Tuya IR and RF blasters are exposed as remote entities and support learning and sending commands via the standard Home Assistant remote services.

+### Learning commands

+Use the `remote.learn_command` service with:
+- `command`: the name to store the command under (e.g. `power`)
+- `device`: a name for the appliance being controlled (e.g. `TV`)
+- `command_type`: set to `rf` for RF remotes, omit or leave blank for IR

+The integration will put the blaster into learning mode and wait up to 30 seconds for you to press a button on the original remote.
+The learned code is stored persistently and survives restarts.

+### Sending commands

+Use the `remote.send_command` service with the same `command` and `device` values used when learning.
+You can also send codes directly without learning first:

+- **IR inline code**: prefix with `b64:` followed by the base64-encoded IR code
+- **RF inline code**: prefix with `rf:` followed by the base64-encoded RF code

 ## Contributing